-Once you’ve done it a few times, you’ll develop an eye of what areas are best to stop off at.
-Many people sleep in tents, but nowadays I’m more a hammock kind of guy.
+Once you’ve done it a few times, you’ll develop an eye for what areas are best to stop off at.
+Many people sleep in tents, but nowadays I’m more of a hammock kind of guy.
 They’re easier to keep away from wildlife, and I personally find them much comfier.

 When you’re on tour, you’ll usually be on the bike, but it’s quite common to want to use some transportation in the less inspiring areas.

 I try not to do this.
 Sometimes I quite like the dull areas as it gives me a bit of perspective and helps me enjoy the nicer parts even more.

 Plus, some of the biggest surprises happened to me when I was cycling through duller landscapes.